-We recently researched ways to afford adoption and collected information from many others who had previously done a tremendous amount of the legwork.
-Below is the result and I hope you find it useful.
+We’ve researched ways to afford adoption and collected information from many others who had previously done a tremendous amount of the legwork.
+Below is the result and we hope you find it useful.

 If you already work at a company that offers adoption benefits then requesting these benefits is probably the easiest way to decrease your out-of-pocket expenses.
-Review the top 100 adoption-friendly workplaces from The Dave Thomas Foundation for Adoption to see if your company is on it.
+Review the annual list of the top 100 adoption-friendly workplaces from The Dave Thomas Foundation for Adoption to see if your company is on it.

 If you do not see your company listed, ask your human resources or benefits department whether they offer adoption benefits.
-Just because your company is not on the Dave Thomas list does not mean they do not offer anything.
+Just because your company is not on the list doesn’t mean that they don’t offer anything.

-If they do not provide adoption benefits consider using the free toolkit provided by The Dave Thomas Foundation for Adoption to propose to your employer the idea of adding adoption benefits.
+If they don’t provide adoption benefits consider using the free toolkit provided by The Dave Thomas Foundation for Adoption to propose to your employer the idea of adding adoption benefits to their benefits package.
 Your efforts may not help you today, but they may benefit others in the future (and you if you adopt again).
-Adoption benefits are inexpensive for companies because few employees will use them, but they go a long way in communicating that the company is family-friendly.
+Adoption benefits are inexpensive for companies because few employees will use them, but they go a long way toward communicating that the company is family-friendly.
 Your prodding could make the difference.

 Families have come up with some incredibly creative fundraiser ideas to help them afford the high cost of adoption.
-In a previous post about how to afford infertility (and adoption) we wrote about a family who collected donations through a personal adoption blog and another who held a wine tasting fundraiser.
+In another article about how to afford infertility (and adoption) we wrote about a family who collected donations through a personal adoption blog and another who held a wine tasting fundraiser.
 Other families hold garage sales to make extra money.

 One Hundred Good Wishes is an organization that helps you collect donations from friends and family.
 If you have an approved home study you can set up a free One Hundred Good Wishes page to raise financial support for your adoption.
 Those who visit your page can leave a good wish message and make a donation directly to your PayPal account.